ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/networked-individualism.md

 Emilio took the picture.
 The group crowded around Emilio's camera.

-"Oh no, lets do another," said Emilio.
+"Oh no, another one, another one," said Emilio.
 He turned to Alex.

 "Your nose, it looks like a boner on your face."

 ---

-Alex was lying in bed with his laptop, waiting for an episode of Gossip Girl to buffer.
-He noticed that his mom was on Skype, and pressed the call button.
-The sound of the ringtone was desolate but he appreciated that he was finally reaching back to his family.
-He hadn't called in over a month.

-"Hi Alex!
-How's it going?" his mother said.
-Alex could tell she was in the kitchen doing something.

-"Really good," he said.
-His voice didn't work at first.

-"Just get the essays done, Alex!" said his mother as they ended the call, after thirty two minutes.
-It was two AM.

-In the episode of Gossip Girl, Serena kissed Adam fast and improbably, in the vaulted entrance to a tower.
-Beautiful.
-Alex hoped that it would happen to him soon.
-It would be so terrible if it didn't.
-He didn't know how he could live if it didn't.

----

 "P.P.
-Sunshine asked that I meet with you," said Hero.
+Sunshine requested that I meet with you," said Hero.

 "Yes, I understand," said Alex.